-- Assessments are carried out by nursing staff as to if and when medication is needed.
+- Assessments are carried out by nursing staff as to if and when a medication is needed.
 Nurses will also carry out certain checks via questions before administration (i.e., if the student has any known allergies to the medication, if they have had any medication recently etc.). - If a student is competent to self-administer medication (i.e., tablets), then this is done by the student under nursing supervision.
-For younger students, medication (such as liquids) will be administered via spoon/medicine pot/oral syringe. - Students up to year ten are given a slip for parents/guardians to say what medication has been administered, including when and why.
-It is expected that year 11 student's upwards will be able to convey this message to parents/guardians themselves.
-Otherwise, a slip is provided for parents/guardians. - A record of administered medication is recorded on individual iSAMS records. - Where certain medication has been administered (i.e., adrenaline auto-injector or Buccolam), or if there are serious concerns for a student's well-being, the emergency services will be called. - Any errors made in the administration of any medication are reported to the nurses and advice sought form the Nursing and Midwifery Council (NMC). - When a course of medication is completed in school, any remaining medication is returned to the student's parent/guardian.

-- Where medication is refused, the student will not be forced to take the medication.
-The nurse will contact parent/guardian if this happens. - When a student is going on a trip/away fixture, it is the responsibility of the parent/guardian to ensure that any medication they require is handed to an appropriate adult, in its original container with written consent and instruction for administration.
+For younger students, medication (such as liquids) will be administered via spoon/medicine pot/oral syringe. - Where necessary, students are provided with a Medication Administration Form (MAF) to give to their parents/guardians.
+In some cases, the students parents/guardians will be contacted directly before the end of school day. - A record of administered medication is recorded on the student's iSAMS record. - Where certain medication has been administered (i.e., adrenaline auto-injector or Buccolam), or if there are serious concerns for a student's well-being, the emergency services will be called. - Any errors made in the administration of any medication are reported to the nurses and advice sought from the Nursing and Midwifery Council (NMC). - When a course of medication is completed in school, any remaining medication is returned to the student's parent/guardian. - Where medication is refused, the student will not be forced to take the medication.
+The nurse will contact the parent/guardian if this happens. - When a student is going on a trip/away fixture, it is the responsibility of the parent/guardian to ensure that any medication they require is handed to an appropriate adult, in its original container with written consent and instruction for administration.